18 Healthy Salmon Recipes You'll Love

 Smoked Salmon and Avocado Tartine

 Too hot outside to turn on the oven?
 Whip up this light and simple recipe.
-It calls for little more than naan, Chilean olive oil, avocado, smoked salmon, capers, and fresh dill, making it the perfect dish for the cooking challenged and health conscious alike.
-Since smoked salmon can be a bit high in sodium, avoid sprinkling any additional on if you have high blood pressure.
-Speaking of heart health, avoid these 30 Worst Foods For Your Heart.
+It calls for little more than naan, Chilean olive oil, avocado, smoked salmon, capers, and fresh dill, making it the perfect dish for the cooking challenged and health-conscious alike.
+Because smoked salmon can be a bit high in sodium, avoid sprinkling any additional pieces on if you have high blood pressure.

 Get the recipe from Savory Simple.